List of awards and nominations received by Ive

 In 2023, the group released their first studio album, I've Ive, which won the Daesang for Album of the Year at the 2023 Melon Music Awards and a Bonsang (Note: A Bonsang, which translates to "main prize", is a major award given at a South Korean award ceremony.) award at the 33rd Seoul Music Awards.
 The album's lead single "I Am" won Ive the Daesang for Best Song at the 31st Hanteo Music Awards and a Bonsang for Best Digital Song at the 38th Golden Disc Awards, at which they also won a Bonsang for Best Album for their first extended play I've Mine.
 Ive was also awarded Top 10 Artists and Million Top 10 Artists at the Melon Music Awards.

+Their success continued in 2025, during which they collected several trophies across major ceremonies.
+At the 39th Golden Disc Awards, the group again secured wins in digital music and album categories.
+They received Sound of the Year (Daesang) and Artist of the Year recognition at the 2025 The Fact Music Awards, and four additional awards at the 2025 K-World Dream Awards, including K-World Best Artist (Daesang).
+Ive also earned the Grand Song honor at the 2025 Korea Grand Music Awards for "Rebel Heart".
+At the 2025 MAMA Awards, they achieved a triple crown with Global Trend Song for "Rebel Heart", Favorite Global Performer, and Favorite Female Group.
+The group's year was marked with major achievements at the 10th Asia Artist Awards, where they received several awards including Song of the Year (Daesang) for "Rebel Heart".